Rennes : Attribution https://en.wikipedia.org/wiki/File:Hdrt1_(Large).jpg

 Papers for the SI's must have been presented at the conference , and will have submission fees for the journal submission waived.
-Given the still considerable uncertainty around travel, especially international travel, post Covid, a hybrid option will be offered.
 For all journals we aim to complete the review process with a maximum of two drafts (i.e., a single ‘revise and resubmit’) before a final decision is made -- unless special circumstances call for an additional revision round.

 Submissions are now open, please submit here